CoderSubha49-spec/Cybercoder-subha-first/README.md

 # Cybercoder-subha-first
-This is the first Git repository
+This is the first Git repository. ....
-Intro of this program given by - Mr.SUBHAJIT DARIPA Author - SUBHAJIT DARIPA
+Intro of this program given by - Mr.SUBHAJIT DARIPA